clyall/FormEmailer/README.md

  5. Close the script editor, and refresh your spreadsheet.

+### Upgrade Versions
+If your spreadsheet already has a previous version of FormEmailer running, setup your files in [Getting Started](#getting-started) and then follow the steps below.
+1. Click "FormEmailer" > "Settings"
+2. You should see a prompt asking if you would like to update your version of FormEmailer
+3. Select "OK".
+Please note your previous settings will be overwritten.
+If you can find any fields you want to re-use in the FormEmailer Cell B3 (Settings Cell), copy them and set aside.
+Then, when the version upgrade goes through, you can paste those values back into the Settings UI ("FormEmailer" > "Settings").
+You can now proceed to the * [Time-Trigger Installation](#time-trigger-installation) section.

 ### Installation
 Once you have copied the script contents over, you should see a new menu at the top of your spreadsheet called "FormEmailer".
 If you select this menu, click the "Install" button on the drop down that appears.